tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 ## More Efficient DataFlow

-To work with larger datasets (or smaller networks, or more GPUs) you could be severely bounded by CPU or disk speed of a single machine.
+To work with larger datasets (or smaller networks, or more/better GPUs) you could be severely bounded by CPU or disk speed of a single machine.
 One way is to optimize the preprocessing routine (e.g. write something in C++ or use TF reading operators).
 Another way to scale is to run DataFlow in a distributed fashion and collect them on the training machine.
 E.g.: